Many or all companies we feature compensate us. Compensation and editorial

 Bankruptcy is an option if you can’t repay your debt, but there are challenging consequences, including poor credit.

 To initiate a settlement, contact your creditor and explain your financial hardship.
-Offer a lump sum that you can afford and be prepared for some negotiation.
+Offer a lump sum you can afford, and be prepared for negotiation.
 Creditors are often willing to settle for less if it means they can recover a portion of the debt rather than risking non-payment.

 How long does it take to stop a bank levy?

-The timeframe for stopping a bank levy depends on how you plan to handle the debt notice.
-Paying your balance in full is the fastest way to remove a levy and usually resolves it within 30 days.
+The time frame for stopping a bank levy depends on how you plan to handle the debt notice.
+Paying your balance in full is the fastest way to remove a levy and can resolve it within 30 days.
 But other options, such as bankruptcy or settling, can take much longer.

 ApproachEstimated timeline